hamzafoy/greenhavencemeterymgmt/readme.md

 * **Use a LINQ query to retrieve information from a data structure (such as a list or array) or file**

+* **Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)**

 <hr>

 <div  id='id-section3'/>